Post Charges

 PCC Support can adjust the claim processing for each payer and set a priority order for procedures so they appear in the correct order on the claim.
 Contact PCC Support to configure your claims.

-Post Payments and Generate Receipts as You Post Charges
+Review Payments as You Post Charges

 Adjust How a Payment is Applied